 OTHER RADIO & TV TALENTS ASSOCIATED WITH BAVARIAN'S

-Below are some hosts of news, sports, music and other shows sponsored by the Bavarian Brewing Co. for Bavarian's beer.
-They included: Lloyd Baldwin (WCKY, News/Sports); Dick Bray (WCKY, News/Sports); Adolph Menjou (see below); Bill Dawes (WCPO, M-A-D:, John Daly (WCPO, News); Don Webb (WKRC, News); Jack Remington (WKRC, At Random); Cecil Hale (WSAI, Music), Phil Howard (WCPO-TV, Monday Night Fights); Rex Dale (WCKY, Hits), Paul Dixon (WLW-T), and .
+Below are some hosts of the TV shows sponsored by Bavarian, encompassing news, sports, music and more.
+Hosts included: Lloyd Baldwin (WCKY, News/Sports); Dick Bray (WCKY, News/Sports); Adolph Menjou (see below); Bill Dawes (WCPO, M-A-D), John Daly (WCPO, News); Don Webb (WKRC, News); Jack Remington (WKRC, At Random); Cecil Hale (WSAI, Music); Phil Howard (WCPO-TV, Monday Night Fights); Rex Dale (WCKY, Hits); and Paul Dixon (WLW-T).

 SYNDICATED SHOWS BAVARIAN SPONSORED